eudk/awesome-ai-tools/README.md

  <img src="https://oss-global-cdn.unitree.com/static/afcdc93aa69f4fa499c76725a18df2a6_780x614.gif" alt="Unitree Go1 Robot" width="300">
 </p>

-   ## 🤖 AI-Driven Robots and Robotic Dogs
+   ## 🤖 AI Driven Robots and Robotic Dogs

 This section covers the latest AI-driven robots, ranging from quadruped robotic dogs to humanoid bots, designed for various applications in research, security, and industry.
 Most of these models are available for purchase, allowing users to deploy cutting-edge robotics tech right out of the box.
 Prices might be wrong